Crazy John’s may have seemed a good fit with Vodafone, but brands that are not performing need to go.

 But the real reason for the decision to shut down the brand stems from the changing nature of brand management.
 Until recently, it made sense to own and operate many brands aimed at different segments of the market, using shared back-of-house synergies.
 Big organisations such as Fosters, Pacific Brands, Lion Nathan, Goodman Fielder and the like continued to extend and expand their portfolios with gusto.

-But in recent years most well-run companies have realised that too many brands are actually bad for business.
+recent years most well-run companies have realised that too many brands are actually bad for business.
 While more brands certainly equate to more revenues, a bigger portfolio is also correlated with lower profitability, loss of focus and a gradual decline in competitiveness.
 Learning to kill brands, rather than to create or acquire them has become the central challenge of brand management in recent years.

 When I was a young marketing undergraduate 25 years ago, the two consumer goods giants P&G and Unilever had more than 2000 brands between them.
 Today these two behemoths earn most of their profits from little more than a dozen brands each.